mitul088/Flappy_Bird_Game_Using_Python/README.md

 ## Acknowledgments

 Gameplay is inspired by the original **Flappy Bird** by Dong Nguyen.
 Sprites and audio in `gallery/` are used for this educational/desktop project implementation.

----

-## License

-If you share or modify this project, ensure you have the right to use and distribute all assets in `gallery/`.
-Add your own license file here if you publish the repository publicly.